102 Umang Street, Tottenham, NSW

 Property ID: 231354

-The home offers two generously sized double bedrooms plus two large, fully enclosed verandahs which would serve equally well as additional sleeping, office or hobby spaces.
-(In other words, similar multi-purpose accommodation to that of a four-bedroom home.)
+The home offers two generously sized double bedrooms plus two large, fully enclosed verandahs which would serve equally well as additional sleeping, office, workshop or hobby areas.

-A separate formal living room features an extremely unique Art Deco "pantheon" plaster dome and an original open fire place, whilst the adjoining dining room opens through sliding glass doors onto the expansive, fully paved wrap-around verandah.
-The old 1970s galley-style kitchen is compact, yet functional.
-(But as the new owners, you may decide to upgrade and reinstate it to its original size.)
+A separate formal living room features a stunning Art Deco "pantheon" plaster dome and an open fire place, whilst the adjoining dining room opens through sliding glass doors onto the expansive wrap-around verandah.
+The small 1970s galley-style kitchen is compact, yet functional, but will probably need updating at some future date.
 There's a modern bathroom, a separate toilet, an internal laundry and a small covered porch at the rear of the property.

-Throughout the main areas of the home, the original Art Deco horse-hair and plaster ceilings and ornate plaster walls remain intact adding unique period charm.
-The wide L-shaped entry foyer is also a standout Art Deco feature.
+Throughout the main areas of the home, the original Art Deco plaster ceilings and ornate plaster walls remain intact and the wide L-shaped entry foyer is a particularly beautiful Art Deco feature to welcome your guests.

-This property is well equipped for modern living with 8 solar panels, including a new solar inverter, a Solar Hart hot water system, three large water tanks, a near new ducted evaporative cooling system, roof insulation, grey water system and a small garden shed.
+This property is well equipped for modern living with 8 solar panels, including a new solar inverter, a Solarhart hot water system, three large water tanks, a near new ducted evaporative cooling system, roof insulation, grey water system and a small garden shed.
+There is also heaps of off-street parking.

 Raised veggie patches and a small orchard planted out with various fruit and nut trees offer scope for self-sufficiency and heaps of future cost-of-living savings.

-Tottenham is a farming community of around 451 residents in its surrounding catchment area, located approximately 140km west of Dubbo and around the same distance northwest of Parkes.
+Tottenham is a farming community of around 420 residents located approximately 140km west of Dubbo and around the same distance northwest of Parkes.
 It is renowned for being the closest town to the geographical centre of NSW.

-Tottenham offers all essential services, making it a highly liveable rural town which has always "punched above its weight".
+Tottenham offers all essential services, making it a highly livable rural town which has always "punched above its weight".

 Within a short walk of the home, you will find: